Sheldon2016/COVID19Motif/README.md

 * To express a motif-related operation that is difficult to express declaratively with Cypher.
 	* To provide access to motif-related functionality that is not available in Cypher.
-		* For example, subgraph matching and motif connectivity.
 	* To provide uniform interface to the state-of-the-art motif-related algorithms.
-		* For example, motif-based graph clustering, motif-based node ranking and motif-based link prediction, which is proved better effectiveness than the ordinary edge-based solutions in many cases.
 * To provide user-friendly input and output, when fullfilling standard GQL protocals.
-* To embed advanced features into the query, e.g., motif adjacency matrix .
+* To embed advanced features into the query.

 ## Datasets
 The code takes the **edge list** of the graph.
 Every row indicates an edge between two nodes separated by a comma.
 The datasets used in the paper are included in the  `data/` directory.